 2. The art of effectively distributing tasks

-- Assigning tasks to the appropriate capacity – As a talented manager, you must understand the current employee’s capacity to assign the right task, and help them promote their strengths.
-When assigning tasks like that, employees will stick around longer because they see the value they contribute to the business.
+- Assigning tasks to the appropriate capacity: As a talented manager, you must understand the capabilities of current employees in order to assign the appropriate jobs, assist them in promoting their strengths, and gain experience.
+Employees will stay longer if appropriate tasks are assigned to them because they see the value they bring to the company.

-- Clear work, specific deadlines – A manager who wants employees to respect must know how to divide work clearly at, particular time.
-Because they will see that the management has skills in organizing and working scientifically, this is a motivation to motivate employees to work more productively.
-In addition, management should also proactively confirm that employees have fully understood the distributed tasks, to ensure results.
+- Clear work, specific deadlines: A manager who wants his or her employees to respect him or her must know how to clearly divide work and set specific time limits.
+Employees will discover that managers are skilled at organizing and working scientifically, which will motivate them to work more productively.
+Furthermore, management should proactively confirm whether employees fully understand the assigned work, ensuring that the results are as expected.

-- Do not give orders, but join with employees – Despite a higher position than employees, managers should not give orders to force subordinates to work.
-It will affect productivity, employee resistance.
-Therefore, the managers must be the companion and support staff to complete the task.
-It is the shortest way to close the gap between boss and employee.
-The boss can get to know the employee better.
-Employees will eliminate the “boss obsession” and will devote themselves to it.
+- Do not give orders, but join with employees: Managers, despite being in a higher position than employees, should not issue orders forcing subordinates to work.
+This will have an impact on productivity, leaving employees feeling resistant.
+As a result, the management level must act as a companion and support staff to complete the task.
+This is the quickest way to bridge the gap between superiors and employees and better understand one another.
+Employees will also abandon their “boss obsession” and devote themselves to it.

-- Showing the role of a manager – For employees to respect and work seriously, the management level must flexibly show the role of “leader”, must be an example from the smallest act.
-In addition, managers must also be goal-oriented and evaluate employees’ work for them to strive.
+- Showing the role of a manager: To inspire employees to respect and take their work seriously, management must play the role of “leader” in a variety of ways, beginning with the smallest actions.
+Furthermore, the manager must be goal-oriented, monitor progress, and evaluate employee work to motivate them to strive.

 Managers can skillfully and appropriately apply the art of assigning work to employees mentioned in the article to their organizations.
 Superiors must demonstrate flexible leadership and handling to employees, along with supporting technology platforms, to increase efficiency.
 Please continue to follow BEMO to stay up to date on many useful management topics.